 Getting the Final Divorce Decree

 The final step in a divorce case is having a judge sign a Decree of Divorce.
 This is the document that includes all of the terms of the divorce and legally ends the marriage.
 A divorce is not final until a judge has signed a Decree of Divorce and it is filed with the Clerk of Court.
-Read on for more information on how to get a final Decree of Divorce.

 This page is for cases that started with one person filing for divorce against the other.
 This page is not for people who filed jointly for divorce from the start.
 To learn how to get a divorce approved if you filed a Joint Petition for Divorce, please see Filing for Divorce Together.